Why Nursing Homes Need Clean Air, and What You Can Do to Help

 Inside the room, you can implement a lot of changes to ensure the air in your space is healthier.
 You can start by adding an air purifier to the room.

-One of the best options for small rooms is the OV200 air purifier.
+One of the best options for small rooms is the mod jr. HEPA air purifier.
 This handy little model fits snugly into small corners or between furniture, yet provides powerful air-cleaning by removing 98% of airborne allergens and particulates.

 For both air quality and overall improvement of the space, consider adding a household plant as well.
 House plants are excellent supplements to an air purifier, as they capture many of the particulates that HEPA filters don’t.

-Together, houseplants and air purifiers are a top-notch air-purification team.
+Together, houseplants and real HEPA air purifiers are a top-notch, and natural, air-purification team.